Jamile

 Since moving to NYC in 2017, Jamile has become one of the most sought-after vocalists on the scene and has performed at world-renowned venues, including Birdland, Mezzrow, Smalls Jazz Club, and Dizzy’s Jazz Club.

-The vocalist has also received high praise for her performances at festivals and venues throughout the US and internationally.
+She has also received high praise for her performances at festivals and venues throughout the US and internationally.

 She has also performed in the off-Broadway show Sleep No More and, in 2023, she was the opening act for the Rosa Passos, Ron Carter, and Kenny Barron concert at Jazz at Lincoln Center.

-She has two studio albums released by La Reserve Records that have amassed millions of streams, both featuring the great Steve Wilson, and she has also taken part in countless other projects as a side person.
+In addition to being a seasoned live performer, Jamile has two studio albums released by La Reserve Records that have amassed millions of streams, both featuring the great Steve Wilson, and she has also taken part in countless other projects as a side person.

-Throughout her career, Jamile has performed with veterans of this music, including Duduka da Fonseca, Hélio Alves, Ray Gallon, and Jay Leonhart, as well as current NYC jazz luminaries such as Miki Yamanaka, Yotam Silberstein, and Russell Hall, to name but a few.
+Throughout her career, Jamile has performed with veterans of this music, including Toninho Horta, Duduka da Fonseca, Hélio Alves, Ray Gallon, and Jay Leonhart, as well as current NYC jazz luminaries such as Miki Yamanaka, Yotam Silberstein, and Russell Hall, to name but a few.

 With a Master’s Degree in Jazz Studies from the City College of New York, Jamile is also passionate about teaching vocal technique, performance, and many other music-related topics, offering lessons at her home studio and online.